SamDaaEpic/ArchLinuxMacBookPro2008/README.md

 station wlan0 connect "<name of the wifi network>"
 ```

-## correct the system clock in the archiso
+## Correct the system clock in the archiso

 Make sure the system clock is accurate in the archiso